pyronome/pattern-laravel-6x/README.md

 Laravel is a web application framework with expressive, elegant syntax.

-This repository contains Pyronome **Laravel 6.x** pattern basic information, documentation and issues.
+This repository contains Pyronome **Laravel 6.x** pattern basic information, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/laravel-6x.
 In order to generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.

 ## Contributing